Person Following by Autonomous Robots: A Categorical Overview: Categorization of Autonomous Person-Following Behaviors

 \subsubsection{Mode of Interaction}

 It is ideal for a person-following robot to interact with the human user in a natural way.
 Even if the robot is not designed to interact with the person directly, implicit (\textit{i.e.}, indirect) interactions exist since the human is aware that a robot is following them~\citep{hu2014design}.
-This awareness is often important to the overall success of the operation because the person can simplify the robot's task in many ways (\textit{e.g.}, by making smooth turns, avoiding obstacles, walking with reasonable speed, etc.).
-Additionally, the robot needs to maintain a safe distance and plan a near-optimal motion trajectory while following the person~\citep{granata2012framework}.
-A number of user studies have explored different aspects of implicit interactions including but not limited to the robot's spatial conduct~\citep{huttenrauch2006investigating}, gaze conduct~\citep{yoshikawa2006responsive}, appearance~\citep{lee2017does}, turning behaviors~\citep{hu2014design}, preferred approaching direction to the person ~\citep{dautenhahn2006may}, the desired level of attention~\citep{moon2014meet}, role allocation~\citep{howard2006role}, etc. An elaborate discussion about these aspects is provided later in this paper (in Section~\ref{implicitI}).
+This awareness is important for the overall success of the operation because the person can simplify the robot's task in many ways, \textit{e.g.}, by making smooth turns, avoiding obstacles, walking with reasonable speed, etc. Additionally, the robot needs to maintain a safe distance and plan a socially-aware motion trajectory while following the person~\citep{triebel2016spencer,granata2012framework}.
+A number of user studies have explored different aspects of implicit interactions including but not limited to the robot's spatial conduct~\citep{fleishman2018proxemic}, preferred following angles~\citep{shanee2016influence}, turning behaviors~\citep{hu2014design}, socially-aware motion conduct~\citep{honig2018towards,triebel2016spencer}, etc. An elaborate discussion about these aspects is provided later in this paper (see Section~\ref{implicitI}).

 Explicit interactions refer to direct human-robot communication.
-In many practical applications, a human instructs the UGV to perform certain tasks such as changing its motion or speed, taking photographs, making phone calls, etc. These instructions are typically communicated using voice commands~\citep{pourmehr2017robust,fritsch2004audiovisual}, hand gestures~\citep{marge2011comparing,doisy2013spatially}, and also haptic interfaces~\citep{ghosh2014following,park2010towards}.
+In many practical applications, a human instructs the UGV to perform certain tasks such as changing its motion or speed, taking photographs, making phone calls, etc. These instructions are typically communicated using voice commands~\citep{fritsch2004audiovisual}, hand gestures~\citep{marge2011comparing,doisy2013spatially}, or haptic interfaces~\citep{ghosh2014following,park2010towards}.
 Moreover, some smart carts and autonomous luggage robots allow users to interact using smartphone applications~\citep{digiacomcantonio2014self}.
 Explicit human-robot interaction is essential for most person-following ground applications; however, it requires additional computational capabilities in order for the UGVs to understand human instructions and spontaneously interact in a natural manner.
 Table~\ref{GroundInteraction} highlights the challenges and responsibilities involved in different forms of human-robot interactions for person-following UGVs.